Skip to main content

 • advocate and draw attention to the need for greater investment in the teaching profession, turning the spotlight on the critical role of teachers and educators more broadly as well as the need for more and better internationally comparable data to track progress.

-Access the first Global Report on Teachers here.
+Key themes of the Global Report on Teachers: